 3.4.7.2 MGMT Frames

 The MGMT frame type is provided for management frames.
 These frames are used for inter-OCT communications.
+MGMT frames shall be correlated to the reference timing signal provided by the host.

 3.4.7.2.1 MGMT Header Construction